timfulton1/speed_duration_viz/README.md

 # Speed Duration Marginal Plot

 The sustainable duration of running exercise is dependent upon the intensity, or speed, at which the exercise is performed.
-This fundamental concept is known as the speed-duration relationship, and for exercise durations of ~2–40 minutes, can be modeled by the hyperbolic equation:
+This fundamental concept is known as the speed-duration relationship, and for exercise durations of ~2–40 minutes, can be modeled by the hyperbolic equation

 $$
 t = \frac{D'}{S - CS} \